lszeremeta/SDFEater/README.md

 ## Contribution

 Would you like to improve the SDFEater?
 Great!
 We are waiting for your help and suggestions.
-If you are new in open source contributions, read [How to Contribute to Open Source](https://opensource.guide/how-to-contribute/).
+If you are new to open source contributions, read [How to Contribute to Open Source](https://opensource.guide/how-to-contribute/).

 ## License